Last Updated on: 25th July 2024, 07:31 pm

 Getting off in the tiny town of Santa Elena, I was disappointed, but not all that surprised, to learn that the town contains no bicycle rental shop.
 And so the only option was to hire a rickshaw taxi.

 But should I have just had the bus drop me off further south near the closest intersection to Sayil and then walked?
-Considering how one must make it back to the highway to catch the last return bus around 14:30, taking a taxi from Santa Elena saved me time and it’s probably the best option for most.
+Considering how one must make it back to the highway to catch the last return bus around 14:30, taking a taxi from Santa Elena saved me time, and it’s still probably the best option for most.

 My auto rickshaw driver was at least friendly and he confirmed where I’d have to wait to catch the bus back to Mérida.
 This is the same bus that departs from Uxmal at 15:00, but since Sayil is a lot further south, it will pass by the area about thirty minutes earlier.